JULIELab/jcore-base/jcore-banner-ae/README.md

 ### Objective

 BANNER is the gene tagger software by Leaman, R. & Gonzalez G [1].
 This particular varsion has been copied from https://github.com/oaqa/banner and adapted for JCoRe.
+To run the BANNER application for training and testing models, first perform a Maven build process by installing Maven, navigating to the jcore-banner-ae diretory on the command line and type '$MAVEN_HOME/bin/mvn clean package'.
+Then type 'java -cp "target/lib/*":target/classes banner.eval.BANNER'.

 ### Requirements and Dependencies